vidnyte/purkka.css/README.md

 # Purkka.css
 Minimal, responsive and clean CSS framework for quick prototyping.
 Made with SASS.
-Edit the sass variables to customize it for your use!
+Edit the sass variables to customize it for your use case!

+## Elements
+- buttons
+- cards

 ## Project Structure
 ./src